Har Ki Pauri: History

 King Vikramaditya is said to have built it in 1st century BC in the memory of his brother, Bharthari who had come to meditate here on the bank of the Ganges.
 An area within Har Ki Pauri, where the evening Ganga Aarti takes places and which is considered most sacred is known as Brahmakund (ब्रह्म कुण्ड).
 It is considered to be the spot where the drops of Amrit fell over from the sky, while being carried in a pitcher by the celestial bird, Garuda after the Samudra Manthan.

 In 1819 the ghat was described as a narrow passage.
 During the Kumbh mela festival in 1819, 430 people died from crush injuries that resulted from thousands of people pushing to get to the Ganges to bathe.
-As a result, the ghat was expanded to 100 ft and sixty steps were added the British government.
+As a result, the ghat was expanded to 100 ft and 60 steps were added by the British government.

 The extension of the ghats took place in 1938 (done by Hargyan Singh Katara, a Zamindar from Agra in Uttar Pradesh), and then again in 1986.
 It's landmark clock tower was erected in 1938.